gunnarleffler/tslite/doc/tslite.md

 :   `loads a timeseries from a SQLITE3 database Reads a time series from the database# conn - SQLITE3 connection tsid - string LOC_PARAM start_time - datetime end_time - datetime`

 **loadTSV**(self, path)
-:   `Reads a timeseries from a tsv.
+:   `Reads a timeseries from a tsv file.
 Hash (#) can be used as comments Format <Datetime>        <value> <quality> if quality is not present,  will defualt to 0 This method mutates the object, and also returns a pointer to self.`

 **maxmin**(self, interval, cmp)
 :   `returns a max or a min based for a given interval of type datetime returns a timeseries object`